 Élise’s work as a flutist and composer is driven by a passion for innovation and centered around individual expression in the digital age.
 As a performer-composer, her work is focused on extending and altering existing performance practice through technological avenues that yield unique vocabularies and novel insights into artistic identity.

 A dedicated educator, Élise was guest performance faculty at the SPLICE Institute for the summer of 2016 as well as an instructor of music technology at Chapman University in fall 2016.
-She is an instructor at the New Mexico School for the Arts in Santa Fe, New Mexico, where she teaches instrumental chamber music.
+She is currently an instructor at the New Mexico School for the Arts in Santa Fe, New Mexico, where she teaches instrumental chamber music.

 Élise is a graduate of the Oberlin Conservatory and CalArts where she earned a B.M. and M.F.A. in flute performance, respectively.
 She studied with Michel Debost, Kathleen Chastain, Rachel Rudich, and also studied improvisation with Vinny Golia.